 Apama image and application samples are now available as a ready-to-go Docker image along with Kubernetes config file on GitHub!
 Please visit https://github.com/SoftwareAG/apama-streaming-analytics-docker-samples to get started.

 These samples function using the provided Dockerfile to create an image from your Apama installation.
 Most of them also work with the pre-built images, which are available for free from Docker Store.
 You can add them to your Store account by visiting https://store.docker.com/images/apama-correlator.

 The GitHub repository contains configuration and samples to help you containerize and run Apama components and applications in Docker.… Read More

-The latest version of Apama Community Edition has arrived bringing many improvements including new connectivity options, usability improvements for Apama EPL and integration for statistical computation with R.… Read More
+The latest version of Apama Community Edition has arrived bringing enhanced connectivity options and usability improvements for Apama EPL.… Read More

 In Apama 10.1, we introduced a new type any to EPL, which can hold a value of any concrete EPL type (equivalent to Object type in Java or auto in C++).
 This means it is now possible to write EPL applications in much more generic ways.
 In this blog, we shall explore some of new possibilities, code simplifications and other benefits that the any type gives us.
 To get the full story on how any functions (what actions are available on it and similar) please refer to the samples or doc.… Read More

 Last week, SoftwareAG held a cross-company innovation event, where engineers from across the globe came together to create cool new systems and technologies.
 For one team in Apama, that of course meant playing around with RaspberryPi devices.
 Community members might recall our previous internal hackathon which produced an EPL plug-in for interfacing Apama with the on board GPIO system, and we are happy to report that this project has made a lot of progress in the past few days.… Read More